-- During the first 2 weeks of training, do not use the training device on your pet without direct supervision. - Check the fit to prevent excessive pressure.
-You should be able to insert one finger between the Contact Point and your pet's skin. - Never leave the Receiver Collar on your pet for more than 12 consecutive hours. - Your pet must be carefully examined daily for any signs of a rash or sore. - If a rash or sore is observed, discontinue the use of the Receiver Collar for a few days. - If the condition persists beyond 48 hours, see your veterinarian. - Your dog's neck and the Contact Points must be washed weekly with a wash cloth and mild hand soap, then rinsed thoroughly.
+- During the first 2 weeks of training, do not use the training device on your pet without direct supervision. - Check the fit to prevent excessive pressure by being able to insert one finger between the Contact Point and your pet's skin. - Your pet must be carefully examined daily for any signs of a rash or sore. - If a rash or sore is observed, discontinue the use of the Receiver Collar for a few days. - If the condition persists beyond 48 hours, see your veterinarian.